 - page number, paragraph, key value, level of service and/or the strategic management direction you are commenting on

 - the aspects you support, or do not support, and reason for this position

 - suggested changes with supporting references, data and/or information.

-Any submission based on inaccurate information, provides an incomplete statement, or is outside the scope of the planning process, will not be considered.
+Any submission based on inaccurate information, or provides an intangible open-ended statement, or is outside the scope of the planning process, will not have influence on management decisions.